nobodyzxc/LICSProj/README.md

 # Simple Scheme Evaluator

-my "Logic for Computer Science" final project. :3
+my little "Logic for Computer Science" final project.

+wait for the tokenizer and parser. :3